How long do I need to remain in home isolation?

 Wear a surgical mask

-Wear a surgical mask and disposable gloves when you are in the same room as the person with confirmed infection, or when you touch or have contact with the person’s blood, body fluids and/or secretions, such as sweat, saliva, sputum, nasal mucus, vomit, urine, or diarrhoea.
+Wear a surgical mask and disposable gloves when you are in the same room as the person with suspected COVID-19 infection, or when you touch or have contact with the person’s blood, body fluids and/or secretions, such as sweat, saliva, sputum, nasal mucus, vomit, urine, or faeces.

 - Make sure your mask covers your nose and mouth at all times.